vlapsley/australia/README.md

 All biomes are enabled by default.
 Currently, disabling the *Underground* biome will have no effect.

 ## Changelog
+### 0.3.1 (2016-04-22)
+* Changed ore distribution to use minetest.register_ore function.
+* Added uranium in two biomes if technic_worldgen mod is enabled.
+* Added 4 new corals to the Great Barrier Reef biome.
+* Added Brown and Giant Kelp to some ocean biomes.
+* Changed muddy river water opacity.
+It's now much harder to see underwater in these rivers.
+* Removed necessity to use voxel manipulator, voxel.lua file.
+* Fixed noairblocks.
+* Fixed a naming issue with some fern textures, credit: Napiophelios.

 ### 0.2 (2016-04-13)
 * Added ferns.
 * Fixed muddy water bucket.